swagh1611/3D_scanner/README.md

 # 3D_scanner
-This is the repository for the 3D human body scanner project.
-The project contains 2 versions:
+This is the repository for the 3D human body scanner project as part of Software Engineering curriculum The project contains 2 versions:
 1. vtk-beta: contains the beta version of the software, with all functionality working well, and the GUI is very basic.
-2. vtk: containd the software after the final version of GUI.
+2. vtk: contains the software after the final version of GUI.

 The project is done using the following: